 "Basically, we don’t do anything on pregnant women," says Frontera.
 "In theory, the laser wouldn’t penetrate the skin to cause any trouble, but we don’t want to chance it.
 If someone got laser hair removal and they didn’t know they were pregnant, it wouldn’t be a major cause for concern, but it’s not something we’d do knowingly."

-Demirovic says you shouldn’t be pregnant to have the treatment done, and you must be off of antibiotics (both topical and oral), for at least one to two weeks before starting laser because otherwise you’re extra sensitive to light and can be burned.
-The same goes for retinoids, which you should not use for three to five days before the treatment.
+You must also be off of antibiotics (both topical and oral), for at least one to two weeks before starting laser because otherwise you'll be extra sensitive to light and can be burned.
+Retinol and laser hair removal don't mix well, either, which is why you should not use retinoids for three to five days before the treatment.
 Keep in mind that if you're about a week away from starting your period, your skin can be extra sensitive, so you might want to schedule around that for pain's sake.

-When you first go for an appointment, Dr. Bernstein says you’ll want to have your natural hair on the surface of skin so that the technician can better evaluate the density, quality, and color of hair.
+When you first go for an appointment, Dr. Bernstein says to have a bit of your natural hair grown out on the surface of your skin so that the technician can better evaluate the density, quality, and color of your hair.
 Following that appointment, you'll want to remove hair prior to visiting your technician.
 "If there is hair on the surface, the laser will waste its energy burning the hair and won't be able to reach the root to effectively kill the hair," says Demirovic.

 How long does laser hair removal last?

 Wondering if laser hair removal is permanent?
 The short answer is no. "All of the studies that have been done show it’s not actually permanent, but what you'll see is its long-term hair removal," says Frontera.
 However, Dr. Bernstein says that it'll grow back finer and less coarse than what you had before.
 "We also expect to see a reduction in the density or numbers of active hairs in the treated area," he says.